Fidelis Morgan

-Fidelis Morgan (born 8 August 1952) is an English actress and writer.
-She has acted with the Royal Shakespeare Company, the National Theatre, in repertory in various British cities and in the West End transfer of Noël Coward's The Vortex.
+Fidelis Morgan (born 8 August 1952) is an Anglo-Irish actress, writer and director.
+She has performed with the Royal Shakespeare Company, the National Theatre, and in West End productions, including Noël Coward's The Vortex.

 She has written stage plays based on the novels Pamela and Hangover Square.
-Her non-fiction writing includes The Female Wits, the first study of female playwrights of the Restoration stage and biographies of women from the 17th and 18th centuries including Charlotte Charke.
+Her non-fiction works include The Female Wits, a study of female playwrights in the Restoration era and biographies of women from the 17th and 18th centuries such as Charlotte Charke.
 Her novels include the Countess Ashby dela Zouche series of historical crime mysteries including The Rival Queens.

 Life and career

-Morgan was born in a gypsy caravan that stood in a corner of the grounds of the ancient Abbey of Amesbury, halfway between Stonehenge and Woodhenge.
-Her parents were displaced Liverpudlians, and her father found work as a dentist in Amesbury; her mother was a painter.
-Morgan's family moved several times when she was a child, but she was brought up mostly in Liverpool.
-She studied at the Birmingham University, receiving a degree there in the Department of Drama and Theatre Arts.
+Morgan was born in a "gypsy caravan" on the grounds of Amesbury Abbey in Wiltshire, near Stonehenge.
+Her parents, originally from Liverpool, resettled in Amesbury, where her father established a dental career and her mother pursued a passion for art.
+Morgan's family moved several times when she was a child, but she always thought of Liverpool as home.
+She studied at Farnborough Hill in Farnborough, Hampshire, and at the University of Birmingham, receiving a degree there in the Department of Drama and Theatre Arts in 1973.